learnk8s/learnk8s.io/src/advancedKubectl/content.md

 Well, actually you don't need to remember them, because they are all auto-generated according to a simple scheme.

 Here's an example for `kubectl get pods -o yaml`.
-Try to interactive with the letter below.
+Try to interact with the letters below:

 ```include
 <template>